 Having read virtually all of it, and having handed copies off to writer friends in an attempt to solicit notes on themes, characters, structure, and so forth, I collected the books again, packed them all into a suitcase along with the most recent draft of a biography, and relocated to the Czech Republic via an Aer Lingus flight through Dublin.
 Somewhere en route, the suitcase was lost, its contents banished to a nether region of misbegotten personal effects.

-JAMES WALLING is a journalist and critic whose work has appeared in The Austin Chronicle, MauiTime, National Geographic Traveler, The Portland Mercury, The Prague Post, The Vancouver Voice, and Willamette Week, among others.
-He is based in Portland, OR, and currently serves as Communication Chair for the Clarification Productions Board of Directors.
-His forthcoming biography of the American suspense novelist John D. MacDonald is being published by Schaffner Press
+JAMES WALLING is a newspaper editor based in Montana.
+As a journalist and critic, his work has appeared in The Austin Chronicle, MauiTime, National Geographic Traveler, The Portland Mercury, The Prague Post, The Vancouver Voice, and Willamette Week, among others.
+His forthcoming biography of the American suspense novelist John D. MacDonald is being published by Schaffer Press.